 “I have had a fantastic last four weeks.
 I feel a bit tired but I don’t mind that if it means winning tournaments.
 I’ve got my titles in the bank and I can build on that.

 “I’m not one for setting myself targets, but there’s nothing that can’t be done.
 If you said to me I would have another ten or 15 years playing snooker and be happy, but not get (Hendry’s) record, I would take that.
 I’d prefer that to playing for two or three more years and getting to 38 titles.
 It’s all about longevity for me.
 I enjoy the tour and the travelling and having a good life.

 “People talking about beating Hendry’s records but it doesn’t really enter my thought process.
 The main thing for me is to enjoy playing and to keep it going as long as I can.”

 Videos of interest:

-The Trophy ceremony:
+The last frame and Trophy ceremony:

 Ronnie’s Interview by Worldsnooker:

 It’s really great to see Ronnie so happy and wanting to play for years to come.